XOXNO/rs-lending/liquidity_layer/README.md

 # Liquidity Layer Smart Contract Documentation

-This document provides a detailed overview of the **Liquidity Layer** smart contract, a critical component of the lending and borrowing protocol on the MultiversX L1 network.
-The Liquidity Layer manages asset pools, interest rates, and user positions, enabling users to supply assets, borrow against collateral, and manage repayments efficiently.
-It is designed to be modular, secure, and efficient, leveraging the MultiversX blockchain's capabilities for fast and low-cost transactions.
+This document provides a detailed overview of the **Liquidity Layer** smart contract—a core component of the lending and borrowing protocol on the MultiversX L1 network.
+The Liquidity Layer manages asset pools, interest rates, and user positions, enabling users to supply assets, borrow against collateral, and efficiently manage repayments.
+It is designed to be modular, secure, and efficient, leveraging MultiversX’s capabilities for fast, low-cost transactions.

 ---